Get Started with Dental Intraoral Photos

 For portrait (extraoral) shots, a nifty fifty aka 50mm works great!
 It allows you to be closer to the patient, the patient further away from the background (eliminate shadows), and prevents most distortion.

 For intraoral photos, a macro lens is needed.
 Either an 85mm, 100mm (my personal favourite), or 110mm.

 I have a few so let me break it down.
 Affordable, beginner flash is this Canon ring flash and Nikon ring flash Level up your game with these twin flashes that should work on both Canon or Nikon The highest level of flashes are these adjustable twin flashes from Photomed but be ready to drop some serious cash!
 This is my recommendation for extraoral studio photo lighting

 Light diffusers/ softeners are a great way to get a clean professional image.

 IF YOU'RE IN SCHOOL, THE FOLLOWING ACCESSORIES SHOULD BE PROVIDED BY THE SCHOOL BUT IF NOT, THESE ARE MY RECOMMENDATIONS.

-You can get a camera setting guide for FREE here!
+Get a FREE camera setting guide here!

 If you can find used items, that would help cut costs significantly, and ensure that different components will work together.